 out of the port as quickly as possible.

-would retrieve a few cases of beer to carry everyone through the night.
-On some occasions after a reefer shift had been offloaded, the dunnage yard would light up their grills and everyone would move down in that direction to
+someone would retrieve a few cases of beer to carry everyone through the night.
+On some occasions after a reefer shift had been offloaded, the dunnage yard would light up their grills and everyone would move down in that

 Captain Taylor was from upstate New York and was the antithesis of Captain Rettig.
 He was not your